Tim Bergling Foundation: Avicii Tribute Concert

 On 5 December 2019, the foundation held the Avicii Tribute Concert for Mental Health Awareness at the Friends Arena in Stockholm.
 The concert saw David Guetta, Kygo, Dimitri Vegas & Like Mike, Nicky Romero, and Laidback Luke headlining, along with a number of vocalists that Tim had worked with including Aloe Blacc, Sandro Cavazza, Rita Ora, Dan Tyminski, Adam Lambert, Vincent Pontare, Audra Mae and Salem Al Fakir and others.
 A 30-piece orchestra was in place, fulfilling one of Tim's dreams for his music in a live setting.
 All profits went to the Tim Bergling Foundation.
 Following the start of ticket sales, the concert sold out in 30 minutes.
 A total of 58,163 people attended, a record attendance for the Friends Arena.

+Avicii Experience

+The Avicii Experience, a museum dedicated to honoring DJ Avicii, opened in February 2022 at Space Stockholm, a digital culture center near Sergels Torg in Stockholm.
+Initiated by the artist’s parents, the museum offers fans a chance to remember and celebrate his work while gaining insight into his creative process.
+The space features reconstructions of Avicii’s childhood bedroom and his Los Angeles mansion, showcases his most popular songs, allows visitors to remix his tracks, and even includes unreleased music.
+The exhibits cover various phases of Avicii’s life, including a simulation of the intense pace he endured before retiring from touring in 2016, helping the audience understand the mental health challenges he faced.
+A portion of the museum's proceeds is donated to the Tim Bergling Foundation.